National Prevalence Study on Violence

 The report "Violence and Health in Sweden – A National Prevalence Study on Exposure to Violence among Women and Men and its Association to Health" gathers the first results within the scope of this research project.
-The report was first published in 2014 with the original title: ”Våld och hälsa – en befolkningsundersökning om kvinnors och mäns våldsutsatthet samt kopplingen till hälsa”.
+The report was published in 2014 with the original title: ”Våld och hälsa – en befolkningsundersökning om kvinnors och mäns våldsutsatthet samt kopplingen till hälsa”.

 The answers in the study indicate that violence is common.
 Women reported exposure to severe sexual and psychological violence to a much greater extent, while men reported a somewhat greater level of exposure to severe physical violence.
 The data also showed that women were much more likely to be subjected to violence by their partners, while men were more often subjected to violence by a person unknown to them.

 The study indicates that psychological and physical ill-health were more common among women and men who had been subjected to severe sexual, physical or psychological violence at some point in life than among those who had not been subjected to such violence.